Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/idempotency.md

 - Idempotency-Key values should be stored (up to the API to determine how long to store for - probably not forever, but should be longer than a reasonable retry/duplication should occur...
 7 days, maybe?)
+- An Idempotency-Key helps signify a duplicated attempt at an operation, but it is NOT the only signifier.
+An attempt at an operation is only a duplicate if ALL the following are true:
-- Idempotency-Keys signify a duplicated operation, but they are not the ONLY signifier.
-The operation itself must also be duplicate - e.g. for the `POST` call, the operation is the same if the URL and the HTTP body is the same.
+	- The operation is the same - For a `POST` request, this is if the URL and HTTP body is the same.
-	- If the URL or HTTP body is different but the idempotency-key value is the same, this should not be treated as a duplicate message.
+	- The caller is the same - For a `POST` request, check Authentication information.
+All unidentified callers should be treated as the same caller.
+	- The idempotency key is the same.